Eternal-Entropy/EternalEntropyWorld/README.md

-Eternal-Entropy Single-Player(Earth)
+Eternal-Entropy World
 ====================================
-A Role Playing Game in development, for linux based systems, and possibly coming to Adobe Flash.
+A Massively Multiplayer Onilne Role Playing Game in development, for linux based systems.